|Tyranny of the Stars, by Robert Brookes|

 Iosef eyes Czanis side-long, then inclines his head in the direction of the priest.
 "The Father's got a point," the gunslinger concedes, "but then, she didn't mention the Duchess none t'me."

 "Yeah, see, I'd like to know that part," Patris grumbles, an expectant look on his face.
-Serana concedes with a slow, reticent smile and nod.
+Korva concedes with a slow, reticent smile and nod.

 "And I'd like to know if the favor from the Duchess your papers spoke of is legitimate," Czanis inquires coarsely.
-To that, Serana offers a slow and certain nod.
+To that, Korva offers a slow and certain nod.

-"Thousands of years ago," is a good enough place to start, "the cataclysmic event of Earthfall sundered the world."
-The others relax as Serana begins her explanation, though the ancient beginnings elicit a look of momentary curiosity Patris.
+"Thousands of years ago," is a good enough place for Korva to start, "the cataclysmic event of Earthfall sundered the world."
+The others relax as Korva tells her tale, though the ancient beginnings elicit a look of momentary curiosity from Patris.
 "Debris called from the depths of the Dark Tapestry rained down on the world, most famous of all... the Starstone.
-But, the Starstone was not the only celestial body to fall to Golarion that terrible day the world was cast into darkness.
+But, the Starstone was not the only celestial body to fall to Golarion on the day the world was cast into darkness.
 A fragment of that cosmic cataclysm landed right here, long before Alkenstar City ever existed."

 "They would profane Her name so?"
 Czanis intones gravely.
 "These cultists seek your sky stone?
 Why?"